-Government grants include mainly funds and subsidies from local government authorities for the Group's development and business activities.
+Government grants mainly include funds and subsidies received from local government authorities for the Group's development and business activities.

-In 2020, the Group successfully applied for funding support of HK\$216,000 from the Employment Support Scheme under the Anti-epidemic Fund, set up by the Government from Hong Kong Special Administrative Region.
-The purpose of the funding is to provide financial support to enterprises to retain their employees who would otherwise be made redundant.
-Under the terms of the grant, the Group is required not to make redundancies during the subsidy period and to spend all the funding on paying wages to the approved list of employees.
+In 2022, the Group successfully applied for funding support of HK\$96,000 from the Employment Support Scheme under the Anti-epidemic Fund, set up by the Government from Hong Kong Special Administrative Region.
+The purpose of the funding was to provide financial support to enterprises to retain their employees who would otherwise be made redundant.
+Under the terms of the grant, the Group was required not to make redundancies during the subsidy period and to spend all the funding on paying wages to the approved list of employees.